Diversity

 Initiatives Toward Diversity

 We also further measures aimed at enhancing job satisfaction and ease of working, such as projects for promoting women’s success, led by the Human Resources Department in collaboration with other departments.
 We additionally further the development of manuals that help employees better understand the various systems related to childcare leave and nursing.
-Our job title-based training programs focus on diversity, deepening understandings of work-style reform, childcare leave for male employees, LGBT issues, and communication with foreign national workers.
+Our training programs by organizational level focus on diversity, deepening understandings of work-style reform, childcare leave for male employees, LGBTQ+ issues, and communication with foreign national workers.

 To encourage the success of women, we formulate action plans based on the Act on Advancement of Measures to Support Raising Next-Generation Children and the Act on the Promotion of Female Participation and Career Advancement in the Workplace and offer awareness-raising and education programs for establishing a balance between childcare and work via telecommuting in order to support childcare leave.